 - Defat as best as possible and pour into a freezer proof container.
 Place the container in the refrigerator and let the fat separate.

-- Remove fat, cover and freeze until your next turkey.
+Remove fat, cover and freeze until your next roast turkey dinner.